 Aided by accelerated permitting and procurement, the PerGenova consortium placed the first, 450-tonne steelwork deck section onto newly cast concrete piers on Oct.
 1, less than six months after starting work.

 Designed by local architect Renzo Piano, the continuous steel box girder deck will sit on 18 piers to form the new 1,067-meter-long viaduct some 45 m high.

-Crossing the Polcevera River and adjacent railroad, two central spans will be 100 m long while most of the others will be half that length.
+Crossing the Polcevera River and adjacent railroad, three central spans will be 100 m long while most of the others will be half that length.
 The aerodynamic deck will be around 27 m wide, nearly 5 m deep and topped with 27 cm of concrete cast compositely.